uvacobi/scribe/15-genomicIntervals.md

 **blockStarts -** A comma-separated list of block starts.
 All of the blockStart positions should be calculated relative to chromStart.
 The number of items in this list should correspond to blockCount.

 The number of fields per line must be consistent throughout any single set of data in an annotation track.
 The order of the optional fields is binding: lower-numbered fields must always be populated if higher-numbered fields are used.
 BED3 format only have the 3 required fields; BED6 have the additional name, score, and strand field.
-The BED format was initialy used for visilization in UCSC Genome Browser.
-The visulization related BED fields are: thickStart, thickEnd, itemRgb, blockCount, blockSizes, and blockStarts.
+The BED format was initially used for visualization in UCSC Genome Browser.
+The visualization related BED fields are: thickStart, thickEnd, itemRgb, blockCount, blockSizes, and blockStarts.

 ### NARROWPEAK (BED-like)